EduGeek Journal

 Educators like Don Krug and Richard Smith are really getting the idea about laptops (even though they both seem to come at the issue from two different angles), while others like Jean Boivin are just missing it.
 Too bad the ones that miss it have some questionable research to back them up.
 I hope we get some better designed research studies on this in the future.

-1 Response to "Shame On Those Pesky, Distracting Laptops"
+One thought on “Shame On Those Pesky, Distracting Laptops

 The instructors who have been around for a long time and almost never adjust their courses from year to year will dismiss laptops and almost any other technology as a “disruption”.
 Those that are willing to change, will find a way to incorporate the use of tech (web 2.0 tools, chat, cell phone, etc.) into their curriculum.